maxhbr/LDBcollector/md/LGPL-2.1-only.md

     		YOU MUST Provide License notices
     		YOU MUST Reference Library
     	YOU MUST NOT Restrict Granted rights
-    COMPATIBILITY BSD-2-Clause
+    USE CASE Header files Included in Linked work
+    	IF Substantial work
+    		ATTRIBUTE More than 10 lines of code
+    		YOU MUST Use GPL-2.0-or-later For Library AND Linked work YOU MUST Provide Source code Of Library AND Linked work COMPATIBILITY BSD-2-Clause
     COMPATIBILITY BSD-2-Clause-Patent
     COMPATIBILITY BSD-3-Clause
+    COMPATIBILITY BSL-1.0
     COMPATIBILITY bzip2-1.0.5
     COMPATIBILITY bzip2-1.0.6
     COMPATIBILITY CC0-1.0